SebastianNi/CarND-Path-Planning-Project/README.md

 The reference velocity in this model is set to 49.5 mph.
 The velocity is limited to the reference velocity but can be decreased when the car get stuck in traffic without a safe option to change to a faster lane.
 The function GetOptimalVelocity handles the speed of the car and takes care of the speed limit.

 ### Max Acceleration and Jerk are not Exceeded
 The function GetOptimalVelocity takes care of the acceleration and the deceleration of the car.
 It accelerates or decelerates the car by maximal 0.45 mph per timestep.
+A spline function, which passes through waypoints with distances of 30 meters between them, makes sure the maximal jerk it not exceeded.

 ### Car does not have collisions
 The car changes the lane if a car appears in front of it.
 If it does not find a safe way to change the lane, it starts to slow down to a little lower velocity then the car in front of it.
 Since the car in front of our car might slow down at any time, it is good to gain some safe distance.